To Jest The Just

 Many of us however have forgotten that our social institutions are a result of human agreements, and are therefore of a living nature.
 The nature of life is change and everything that comes up, eventually must come down.
 Yet with industrialization and technologization of our societies, small nations as well as small businesses are assimilated into bureaucratic behemoths of which we are made to believe that it’s the worst thing imaginable if they fail.
 Because if they do, according to most bureaucrats, our prosperity and standards of living will regress back into the stone age.
 Yet we never hear them talk about our wellbeing.

 It is no wonder then that we become so serious when it comes to protecting and maintaining our social institutions.
 Anyone who suggests that they are something that occasionally needs to be giggled at, is regarded as subversive and therefore dangerous because we’re much too insecure and anxious.
 That is a dangerous state of affairs, for if seriousness is not counterweighed by folly now and then, we will bury ourselves in trenches where only like-minded people are welcome.
 The less open we are to different opinions then our own, the sooner we convince ourselves of the righteousness to exterminate them because of their supposed danger to society.
-Therefore criticism needs to be stifled completely, and the worst kind of criticism comes the person who pokes fun.
+Therefore criticism needs to be stifled completely, and the worst kind of criticism comes from the person who pokes fun.

-The more so when a jester is not outright deriding things but compassionately gives us the giggles about things we think are terribly sacred, like modern day jesters Joe Rogan and Russell Brand for example.[1]
+The more so when a jester is not outright deriding things but compassionately gives us the giggles about things we think are terribly sacred, like modern day jesters Joe Rogan and Ricky Gervais for example.
 It’s exactly their good-heartedness which empowers their criticism about the overly seriousness of our social institutions, especially since a child can see that they have developed into total irrationality and chaos.
 Yet most adults have been bamboozled into believing in the omniscience and omnipotence of our leadership and social institutions, and that is why poking fun at them is so demoralizing.

 To the jester however, all social institutions are games.
 He sees the whole world as game-playing, and that is why, when people take their game extremely seriously and put on stern and pious expressions, the jester gets the giggles, because he knows it’s all a game.
 Yet that doesn’t mean mere game, it’s more that the jester deeply understands that the only goal of life is life itself.
 Life is a dance and the jester looks both with amazement and compassion at those of us who don’t want to, can’t, or don’t dare to dance.